midi2-dev/ni-midi2/README.md

     auto from32bit = controller_value{ uint32_t{ 0x45883312 } };
     auto fromFloat = pitch_7_25 { 66.1f };

+For more information see [Common Types and Scaling Helpers](docs/types.md).

 Conrete instances of packets or messages are created using factory functions.

 Incoming packets and messages are inspected using data views.